bizpropb/MERN-Portfolio/README.md

-docker-compose down -v # Stop containers and remove volumes (if needed) docker container prune # Remove orphaned and stopped containers docker-compose build --no-cache # Rebuild all containers (with clean cache)
+docker-compose down -v # Stop containers and remove volumes (if needed) docker container prune # Remove orphaned and stopped containers docker-compose build --no-cache # Rebuild all containers (with clean cache) wsl --shutdown # Shutdown WSL to fix vmmem memory leaks (if needed) sleep 10 # Wait for WSL to fully shutdown
+# You need to fully quit docker desktop / the docker engine and restart it
 ```